-If the AF includes information such as N6 traffic routing details corresponding to the target DNAI in Nnef_TrafficInfluence_AppRelocationInfo it shall include the same information in Nnef_TrafficInfluence_update.
+If the AF includes information such as N6 traffic routing details corresponding to the target DNAI in Nnef_TrafficInfluence_AppRelocationInfo it shall include the same information in Nnef_TrafficInfluence_Create or Nnef_TrafficInfluence_Update, whichever is appropriate.

-If the AF instance change happens in step 4d, the target AF invokes Nnef_TrafficInfluence_Create service operation.

 4f.
 When the NEF receives Nnef_TrafficInfluence_AppRelocationInfo, the NEF triggers the appropriate Nsmf_EventExposure_AppRelocationInfo message.

 4f-a.
 When the NEF receives Nnef_TrafficInfluence_Create/update, the NEF triggers step 3a as in figure 4.3.6.2-1 or step 2 of figure 4.3.6.4-1 if targeting an individual UE by a UE address.